Guilherme-G-Cadilhe/Guilherme-G-Cadilhe/README.md

   <br>

-Senior Software Engineer and Solutions Architect with over 4 years of experience building distributed systems and high performance APIs for complex ecosystems.
+Senior Software Engineer and Solutions Architect with years of experience building distributed systems and high performance APIs for complex ecosystems.
 Specialist in Node.js, Golang, and event-driven architectures, focused on transforming business challenges into scalable solutions that generate measurable value.<br/>

 My focus is on transforming critical business operations, into resilient, scalable software solutions that drive measurable business value.
 I thrive on solving large-scale challenges where performance, resilience, and direct business impact are paramount.<br/><br/>